Computer Hope

 1. Open OpenOffice Writer.

-2. Click File at the top of the Window.
+2. Click File at the top of the window.

-3. Click Properties.
+3. Click the Properties option.

 4. In the Properties window, click the Statistics tab.

-From the command line, users have several different ways to count and get statistics about files on their computer.
+From the command line, users have different ways to count and get statistics about files on their computer.
 Below are a few examples.